UK to launch new watchdog next year to police tech giants

 The Digital Markets Unit could be given the power to suspend, block or reverse any decisions made by big tech companies, and order them to take certain actions to comply with the code.
 If companies don't comply, the watchdog could fine them, though the maximum penalty hasn't yet been spelled out.

-Google said online tools competition in the ad tech industry has been increasing and noted it gives users tools to manage and control their data.
+Google said competition in the ad tech industry has been increasing and noted it gives users tools to manage and control their data.

 "We support an approach that benefits people, businesses and society and we look forward to working constructively with the Digital Markets Unit so that everyone can make the most of the internet,” said Ronan Harris, the company's vice president for U.K. and Ireland.